-The Washington State Library is offering financial assistance to library support staff applying for certification in the American Library Association’s Library Support Staff Certification (LSSC) Program.
+The Washington State Library provides information to library support staff applying for certification in the American Library Association's Library Support Staff Certification (LSSC) Program.
 The LSSC Program offers library employees the opportunity to achieve recognition for their experience, enhance library service, and increase skills and knowledge in areas like the foundations of librarianship, technology, and communication.

 Library Support Staff Certification (LSSC) provides a path to recognition and awareness of the critical role that library support staff play in the delivery of quality library service.
 To achieve certification, support staff must achieve six of ten competency sets either through development of an online portfolio or taking approved courses.
 The competency sets are: Foundation of Library Services; Technology; Communication and Teamwork; Access Services; Adult Readers' Advisory Services; Cataloging and Classification; Collection Management; Reference and Information Services; Supervision and Management; and Youth Services.

-To be eligible to participate in LSSC and thus receive an Assistance Award, applicants must have a high school degree or its equivalent and have worked for the equivalent of one year (1820 hours) as a library staff member or volunteer within the last five years.
+To be eligible to participate in LSSC, applicants must have a high school degree or its equivalent and have worked for the equivalent of one year (1820 hours) as a library staff member or volunteer within the last five years.

 We encourage your feedback.
 If you have comments or suggestions, please use our feedback form